About WSSSA

 Sarah Wendt

-Sarah Wendt is Professor of Social Work at Flinders University.
-She is director of a research centre.
-She is currently researching domestic violence including women’s and children’s experiences of violence, men’s use of violence and how to respond in practice.
+Sarah Wendt is Professor of Social Work at Flinders University and is currently the Director for the Social Work Registration Scheme.
+Her social work expertise is in domestic violence including women’s and children’s experiences of violence, men’s use of violence and how to respond in practice.

 Kimberley is a First Nations, intersectional feminist, born on Boandik Country and now living and working on Kaurna Country.
 Kimberley has extensive experience in providing advice and guidance to government and non-government organisations to achieve best practice cultural safety, practice and governance.
 Kimberley has held leadership positions in operational and strategic environments, using her position to influence and advocate for systemic change that advances the experience of First Nations people.
 Kimberley has long been an activist for gender equality and violence against women, ensuring that the disproportionate rates of inequality and violence faced by First Nations women are highlighted and considered throughout all conversations.
 Kimberley is committed to seeking, hearing and learning from gender-diverse people to also ensure their inclusion in this work.
 Kimberley was the South Australian representative on the Our Watch Aboriginal and Torres Strait Islander Women’s Advisory Committee, providing guidance, advice and expertise throughout all phases of the project to publish “Changing the Picture, A National Resource to support the prevention of violence against Aboriginal and Torres Strait Islander women and their children”.
 Her position on the WSSSA Board of Directors further extends Kimberley’s commitment to the safety of women and their children.